 Use the asynchronous control construct to time the execution of a recurring call and to terminate the call if the time limit is exceeded.

-Alternatively, monitor the depth of the recursion such as by passing a recursion depth value that is incremented for each level of recursion, and use a subtype constraint or explicit comparison against a maximum depth limit to trigger handling of the situation.

 Consider applying the restriction No_Recursion or No_Reentrancy to eliminate this vulnerability.

 6.36 Ignored Error Status and Unhandled Exceptions [OYB]